lyubo-slavilov/atom-drawdown-preview/README.md

     ```

-In the example above we will have a flow diagram called `particle-trap`.
+In the example above we declared **flow** diagram called `particle-trap`.

 ### Flow diagrams
 Currently flow diagrams consist of two different type of blocks you can use:

 #### Process block

-To add process block just type
+Process blocks are represented by simple rectangular shape and we can declare them by typing:

 ```
 - Catch the particle.
 ```

 #### Conditional block
-To add conditional block just type
+Conditional blocks are represented by a diamond shape and we can declare them by typing:

 ```
 - Particle is positive?
 ```

-You will notice all blocks starts with `-` token and ends either with full stop `.` or question mark `?` followed by new line.
+You will notice all blocks start with `-` token and end either with full stop `.` or question mark `?` followed by new line.

 Example